callistoctopus/cookbook-all-in-one/develop-framework/spring/IoC-Container.md

 ```

 ## Instantiating Beans
 If you use XML-based configuration metadata, you specify the type (or class) of object that is to be instantiated in the `class` attribute of the **\<bean/>** element.
-This class attribute (which, internally, is a Class property on a BeanDefinition instance) is usually mandatory.
+This class attribute (which, i*nternally, is a Class property on a BeanDefinition instance) is usually mandatory.*

 **Inner class names**
 *if you have a class called SomeThing in the com.example package, and this SomeThing class has a static nested class called OtherThing, the value of the class attribute on a bean definition would be com.example.SomeThing$OtherThing.*